-Getting involved with a student organization, fraternity, clubs, organizations, college events, and outings is a great way to explore and develop your identity within the college community.
+Getting involved with student organizations, a fraternity, clubs, college events, and outings is a great way to explore and develop your identity within the college community.
 By joining or attending, students make lasting connections and memories.
-Class clubs, organizations, and attending events is encouraged for all students, whether online or an on-campus student, to attend these events.
-Class officers are elected early in the program, and, with their leadership, many class functions are planned and enjoyed by the entire student body.
-Many of the classes have worked collectively to make charitable contributions and help the underprivileged.
+Getting involved and attending events is encouraged for all students, whether online or an on-campus student.
+One of the many ways student groups have helped out greater communities is to make charitable contributions and help the underprivileged.

 Student developed activities help students grow as leaders, and their efforts make a positive impact at the Mid-America College of Funeral Service.
 There are many ways for students to get involved on campus, and we hope to serve as a connection point for students in finding the opportunity that is right for them.
 Please contact the College should you like to start a new club, get assistance in planning an event, or find a group who shares your passions.

 If you have any questions, please call us at (812) 288-8878 or drop by our office with your questions and ideas!